telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ## Solution

-To AutoFit the Grid's columns on the initial load of the component you have to use a provision like the `MutationObserver`.
-This JavaScript tool would allow you to be notified when there are DOM changes.
+To AutoFit the Grid columns on initial load of the component you have to use a provision like the `MutationObserver`.
+This JavaScript tool notifies about DOM changes.
 The code snippet below uses the MutationObserver to trigger the `AutoFitAllColumns` method when the nodes in the content of Grid have mutated (rendered in this case).

 Make sure to replace `<YOUR PROJECT NAMESPACE>` in the JavaScript code.